Loading…

-A poorly ordered ceremony makes the whole day run late — guests wait, monks wait, photo slots vanish.
-This guide collects sample run sheets for a Thai wedding: the engagement, the morning ceremony and the evening reception, with timings you can adapt to your auspicious time.
+A poorly ordered ceremony makes the whole day run late — guests wait, monks wait, photo slots vanish into thin air.
+To head that off, here are sample run sheets for a Thai wedding: the engagement, the morning ceremony and the evening reception, with timings you can adapt to your own auspicious time.

-All times below are samples — the segments tied to the auspicious time (khan maak procession / water-pouring / ring exchange) must follow the time set by your elders or monk.
+All the times below are just samples — the segments tied to the auspicious time (khan maak procession / water-pouring / ring exchange) must follow the time your elders or monk set.
 Build the other segments around them.
 See Choosing an Auspicious Date.

 The engagement can be held on a separate day or combined with the morning ceremony (common).
 A separate engagement is usually a smaller family affair.
-A sample run sheet:
+Here's a sample run sheet:

 | Time | Activity |